Snownee/Lychee/docs/docs/recipe.md

 !!! note

-	You can tag items with `lychee:explosives` to let them be shown in JEI / REI.
+	You can tag items with `lychee:item_exploding_catalysts` to let them be shown in JEI / REI.

 ### Block Exploding